ruuda/hoff/doc/installing.md

  * *Status*, to get updates on the build status from a linked CI service.

-GitHub will deliver a ping event, and if everything is okay a green checkmark will appear.
+GitHub will deliver a ping event, and if everything is okay a green checkmark will appear in the list of configured webhooks.
 On the server, we can see that the webhook was received:

     $ sudo journalctl --pager-end --unit hoff
+    > ...
     > Sep 04 21:37:41 hoffbuild hoff[2860]: [Debug] github loop received event: Ping

 That’s it!
 You can now open a pull request and leave an LGTM comment to see the